How I use Sharesight as an investor

 I use this feature to track my returns by different asset classes.
 The beauty of Custom Groups is that you can organise your portfolio in a way that is meaningful to you rather than having to use predefined ones which often are not that relevant.
 Basically, I track my share portfolio using 5 groups:

-Australian active: These are ASX listed shares I pick myself and manage actively
+- Domestic active: These are domestic listed shares I pick myself and manage actively

-Australian passive: Passive ETFs that track the Australian index
+- Domestic passive: Passive ETFs that track a domestic stock market index

-International Active: This is a mixture of active managed funds and individual stocks that I pick
+- International Active: This is a mixture of international active managed funds and individual stocks that I pick

 With this grouping I can easily see how each area is performing and how it makes up my overall portfolio.
 I can see if my own stock picking is adding value, versus the index or a more passive investment approach.
 By running the Diversity Report I can also see the percentage in each category to make sure I am staying within sensible limits on each.